Short on time? Here’s the top anti-malware software of 2020:

 - Privacy Manager — generates strong passwords, stores them securely, and helps you log you into your accounts with one click.

 - Cloud Backup — provides high-security online storage for your sensitive documents.
-10 GB with Standard, 50 GB with Deluxe, and 75 GB with Premium.

 All of the additional features are super useful.
 I really liked the Secure VPN, which has decent speeds and a decent range of server locations.